MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-extension.md

 ## Future features

-GitHub Copilot is continuing to evolve; to find out more about a new experience coming to Visual Studio, see the [GitHub Copilot chat for Visual Studio 2022](https://devblogs.microsoft.com/visualstudio/github-copilot-chat-for-visual-studio-2022/) blog post.
+GitHub Copilot is continuing to evolve; to find out more about a new experience that's coming soon, see the [GitHub Copilot chat for Visual Studio 2022](https://devblogs.microsoft.com/visualstudio/github-copilot-chat-for-visual-studio-2022/) blog post.

 ## Next steps